jarlold/RoombaCpp/README.md

   not both.
 - I will prefer structures over classes.
 - I will not use inheritance, except for the sparing use of interfaces, if absolutely required.
-- I will not use templates.
+- I will not make templates.
 - I will avoid `malloc` and his friends.
 - I will not define functions inside of structures.
 - I will never use the "new" keyword.